-- 118. The Eunomia Index measures the environmental performance of recycling services and demonstrates that having a high or increasing recycling rate does not necessarily translate into high carbon savings.
-WDAs that recycle more materials with a higher embodied carbon (such as food or textiles) will show higher carbon savings and this would be reflected in a higher index score. - 119.
-Eunomia's report ranks Merseyside and Halton as "mid-performers" in terms of per capita carbon saving from recycling, with the highest performers (top 10% WDAs) in England having an index score between 91 and 109 The worst performing WDA had an index rating of 26. - 120.
+- 109. Nationally the GHG emissions contribution of the waste sector has increased marginally on 2017 levels however overall the contribution is down 69% on the 1990 baseline. - 110.
 Actions: National waste management trends show that waste-related CO2 emissions are reducing over the long term.
 However, at a sub-regional / Local Authority level data is very limited and it remains unclear whether targets for year-on-year CO2 emissions reductions are being met across the whole waste management sector.
-Eunomia's report suggests that the LACW recycling sectors contribution to CO2 emissions reduction is improving in Halton with carbons savings up on the previous year's index.
-Whereas, Veolia data (Figure 5) shows that carbon reductions in household waste recycling operations have been very successful and returned positive sustainable outcomes.
-However, without complete data for all waste streams it is not possible to make any conclusions for the whole waste management sector at a sub-regional level. - 121.
+Without complete data for all waste streams it is not possible to make any conclusions for the whole waste management sector at a sub-regional level. - 111.
 More comprehensive data sources will continue to be sought.
 The 5 Year Review will consider the effectiveness of this indicator for monitoring performance of the WLP moving forward.